gh0stless/AIASS-for-MAX4LIVE/Documentation/readme.md

+## The manual

+Here is the manual in pdf format.

-## versions history
+## Versions history

-#### v.0.5.1  2020-05-08
+#### v.0.5.1

+- manual and wiki created

+- lots of fixes

+- updated sid object (0.9)

+- add the poly version and the flow versions

 - added an error indicator LED:
     * user should check the max console for more information when flashing
     * this feature needs at least version 0.8.1 of the sid-object
     * flashs in a period of 125ms when sid-object not found
     * flashs in a period of 250ms when an fatal error from sid-object detected